truonghoangnguyen/nikaya2/docs/plato/en/06-book-1.md

 SOCRATES: But he does want to do better than a non-doctor?

 THRASYMACHUS: Yes.

-(a) SOCRATES: In any branch of knowledge or ignorance, do you think that knowledgeable person would intentionally try to take more for himself than another knowledgeable person, or to do or say more, and not rather exactly what the one like himself would do in the same situation?
+SOCRATES: In any branch of knowledge or ignorance, do you think a that knowledgeable person would intentionally try to take more for himself than another knowledgeable person, or to do or say more, and not rather exactly what the one like himself would do in the same situation?

 THRASYMACHUS: No, I imagine it must be as you say.

-SOCRATES: And what about an ignorant person?
-Doesn’t he want to do (b) better than both a knowledgeable person and an ignorant one?
+(b) SOCRATES: And what about an ignorant person?
+Doesn’t he want to do better than both a knowledgeable person and an ignorant one?

 THRASYMACHUS: I suppose so.